top of page

 Charitable Tax Number: 863188538 RR0001

-Mothers Matter Canada's central offices are located on the ancestral and unceded traditional territories of the Coast Salish peoples, including the səl̓ilw̓ətaʔɬ (Tsleil-Waututh), kʷikʷəƛ̓əm (Kwikwetlem), Sḵwx̱wú7mesh Úxwumixw (Squamish) and xʷməθkʷəy̓əm (Musqueam) Nations.
-The MMC also recognizes that through our valued program delivery partners, its programs reach communities across Turtle Island.
+Mothers Matter Canada's head office is located on the ancestral and unceded traditional territories of the Coast Salish peoples, including the səl̓ilw̓ətaʔɬ (Tsleil-Waututh), kʷikʷəƛ̓əm (Kwikwetlem), Sḵwx̱wú7mesh Úxwumixw (Squamish) and xʷməθkʷəy̓əm (Musqueam) Nations.
+Mothers Matter Canada also recognizes that through our valued program delivery partners, its programs reach communities across Turtle Island.

 bottom of page